jamsea/blog-jameshush-com/content/blog/automating-deployments/index.md

 # Harder to automate commands
 cat << EOF
 🎉 Website deployed!
 Here are the next steps:
- [] Go to https://www.example.com/status and make sure it doesn't say 'error' [] Go to https://www.example.com and hard reload on Internet Explorer [] Tag @everyone in #engineering on slack with these check boxes checked.
+ [] Go to https://www.example.com/status and make sure it doesn't say 'error'.
+ [] Go to https://www.example.com and hard reload on Firefox to make sure it works.
+ [] Tag @everyone in #engineering on slack with these check boxes checked.
 EOF
 ```